 Your target audience should guide your marketing strategy, so it’s important to remind yourself of the customer’s needs during each step of the process.
 Clearly define your target audience in writing and keep it where you’ll be sure to see it any time you have to make an important decision.

 Spell out exactly who it is that you’re trying to reach.
 Get as specific as possible—you can always change the parameters later if you find that your hypothetical audience isn’t in line with your actual customer base.
-Remember that your target audience should include age, location, interests, habits, salary, or any other characteristics that are important to your industry.
+Remember that your target audience should include age, location, interests, habits, salary, or any other characteristics that are important to your industry or market segment.

 Test social ads

-Once you’ve got a good idea of who your audience is, you can research social media statistics to figure out where those people are most likely to see (and interact with) your ads.
+Once you’ve got a good idea of who your audience is, you can research social media analytics, Google Analytics or other statistics to figure out where those people are most likely to see (and interact with) your ads.
 For example, the majority of Twitter users are between the ages of 18-29, so if your target audience falls into that range, Twitter might be a good place to advertise.

 Be sure to set a measurable goal you'd like to achieve with your ads.
 Do you want more website traffic?
 More email signups?
 More likes, follows, or shares to raise brand awareness?
 Knowing your goals ahead of time will help you determine whether your ads were effective later on.

 As you're building your ads, think about what type of visuals and copy will resonate with your target audience.
+Adapt your marketing communication towards your buyer persona.
 For example, if you're in the beauty industry and your target audience is interested in makeup tutorials, mimicking the format of a YouTube beauty tutorial could be a great way to reach them.